17 Beautiful Picnic Spots in the Blue Mountains

 It’s an incredible view, to be sure, but its increasing popularity somewhat lessens its appeal.
 Looking out over the Kings Tableland, the vista seems to go forever.

-Secret Picnic Spot: For something a little more private, perhaps a romantic proposal, this spot we found a few years back, courtesy of a local Reddit thread, is fantastic.
+A secret picnic spot: For something a little more private, perhaps a romantic proposal, this spot we found a few years back, courtesy of a local Reddit thread, is fantastic.

 Drive down nearby Tableland Road until you reach Kedumba Valley Road.
 Not far past the abandoned Queen Victoria Sanitorium, you will find some flat rocky areas with outstanding views and likely not a soul about.